Advanced search

 4.9 Overdose

-When treating patients with overdose, allowances must be made for the delayed release of methylphenidate from formulations with extended durations of action.
+When treating patients with overdose, the delayed release component of the methylphenidate formulation should be considered.

 Signs and symptoms

-Acute overdose, mainly due to overstimulation of the central and sympathetic nervous systems, may result in vomiting, agitation, tremors, hyperreflexia, muscle twitching, convulsions (may be followed by coma), euphoria, confusion, hallucinations, delirium, sweating, flushing, headache, hyperpyrexia, tachycardia, palpitations, cardiac arrhythmias, hypertension, mydriasis, and dryness of mucous membranes and rhabdomyolysis.
+Acute overdose, mainly due to overstimulation of the central and sympathetic nervous systems, may result in vomiting, agitation, tremor, hyperreflexia, muscle twitching, convulsions (may be followed by coma), euphoria, confusion, hallucinations, delirium, sweating, flushing, headache, hyperpyrexia, tachycardia, palpitations, cardiac arrhythmias, hypertension, mydriasis, dryness of mucous membranes, and rhabdomyolysis.

 Treatment

-Intensive care must be provided to maintain adequate circulation and respiratory exchange; external cooling procedures may be required to reduce hyperpyrexia.
+Intensive care must be provided to maintain adequate circulation and respiration; external cooling procedures may be required to reduce hyperpyrexia.

 Efficacy of peritoneal dialysis or extracorporeal haemodialysis for overdose of methylphenidate has not been established.